 FSP:- A fallback status point helps you monitor client installation and identify the clients that are unmanaged because they cannot communicate with their management point.

-Reporting Service Point:- A reporting services point integrates with SQL Server Reporting Services to create and manage reports for Configuration Manager.
+Reporting Service Point:- A reporting services point integrates with SQL Server Reporting Services to create and manage reports for Configuration ManageApplication Catalog web service point.

 Application Catalog website point:- Application Catalog website point provides a list of available software to users.

 Ans: Software Metering in Configuration Manager allows you to monitor and collect software usage data on Configuration Manager Clients.